mayar1811/Face-Attendance-System-Computer-Vision/README.md

 •⁠  ⁠*InsightFace + Logistic Regression* showed higher confidence and accuracy.
 •⁠  ⁠*FaceNet + Cosine Similarity* had lower confidence and missed some known faces.
 •⁠  ⁠InsightFace pipeline was more robust to lighting and pose variations.

 ---

+## Ethical Implications

+### Privacy and Consent
+•⁠  ⁠All participants voluntarily consented for academic use.
+•⁠  ⁠No public or internet images used.
+•⁠  ⁠Real-world deployment requires explicit, revocable consent and transparency.

+### Data Security
+•⁠  ⁠Embeddings stored locally with restricted access.
+•⁠  ⁠Future recommendations include encryption and role-based access.

+### Fairness and Bias
+•⁠  ⁠Dataset limited in diversity, which limits generalization.
+•⁠  ⁠Ethical deployment requires bias auditing and diverse datasets.

+### Surveillance Risks
+•⁠  ⁠System designed for attendance only, not continuous monitoring.
+•⁠  ⁠Institutions should implement clear policies on system use.

+### Transparency and Accountability
+•⁠  ⁠Users should have access to logs and means to report errors.
+•⁠  ⁠Institutions must monitor and review system behavior and fairness.

+---

+## Usage
+1.⁠ ⁠Prepare your dataset in the specified folder structure.
+2.⁠ ⁠Train or load pretrained models for InsightFace + Logistic Regression or FaceNet + Cosine Similarity.
+3.⁠ ⁠Launch the GUI application to start real-time attendance logging.
+4.⁠ ⁠Export attendance logs as CSV.

+---